 All meals meet federal and state guidelines which are reviewed and approved by a Registered Dietitian to ensure they provide the minimum 1/3rd of the daily nutrients and calories as defined by the United States Department of Agriculture.

 The Mission of the City of Las Cruces Senior Programs and Munson Center is to promote and enhance the physical, intellectual, social and creative well-being of individuals 50-plus in order to improve their quality of life.

-The daily responsibilities of pet ownership can be difficult.
-Food 4 Paws provides pet food, free of charge, to the dogs and cats of homebound older Americans.
-To request pet care assistance, please complete the interest form found in the Pet Assistance Flyer (PDF).
+The daily responsibilities of pet ownership can be challenging for older adults To request pet care assistance, please complete the interest form found in the Pet Assistance Flyer (PDF).

 Home Delivered meals are available to eligible seniors who qualify.
 Individuals must be: